YanCotta/YanCotta/README.md

 **🧬📊 Bioinformatics R&D Intern** | **Embrapa (Dairy Cattle)** | *2025 - Present*
 R&D internship in the Laboratory of Bioinformatics & Animal Genomics, of the dairy cattle branch, of Embrapa (Brazilian Agricultural Research Corporation).
 Made possible through a scientific initiation internship, from a federal grant (CNPq).
-Areas of focus: bioinformatics, data engineering, data science, computational biology, genomics, animal genetics, and machine learning applications for agricultural innovation (focus on the brazilian dairy cattle {nationscale wide program}).
+Areas of focus: bioinformatics, data engineering, data science, computational biology, genomics, animal genetics, and machine learning applications, for agricultural innovation (focus on the brazilian dairy cattle {nationscale wide program}).

 **🤖 AI Trainer (RLHF)** | **Outlier** | *2024 - Present*
-Specialized in Reinforcement Learning from Human Feedback for SOTA large language model optimization and alignment.
+Specialized in Reinforcement Learning from Human Feedback for SOTA large language model optimization and alignment (freelancer projects).
 Areas of focus: programming and software development (Python, C, C++) and biological sciences.

 **🌱 Ecological Analyst** | **Impaakt** | *2022 - 2024*
-Led environmental impact assessments and sustainability research using Python, LLMs and data science methodologies.
+Led environmental impact assessments and sustainability research using Python, LLMs and data science methodologies to optimize processes (part-time position).

 **📚 Research Assistant** | **Georgia State University** | *2019 - 2020*
 Conducted research through the Humanities Inclusivity Program (HIP), of the Center of Advancement of Students and Alumni (CASA), of Georgia State University, under the orientation of Neil Van Leeuwen, PhD.
-Researched in support of Dr. Van Leeuwen's systematic theory in the making of cognitive attitudes (differentiating belief, imagination, and religious credence).
+Researched in support of Dr. Van Leeuwen's systematic theory in-the-making of cognitive attitudes (differentiating belief, imagination, and religious credence).
 Areas of focus: Interdisciplinary research in cognitive sciences, philosophy of mind, psychology and behavioral analysis.
+Utilized Python and its libraries to speed up data collection and analysis.

 ### 🎓 Academic Background